 Bek also reminded me about homemade playdough.
 A little while back I found a great non-cook playdough recipe from The Imagination Tree for chocolate playdough, which was easy to make and very successful.
-It's still quite salty, so I wouldn't want Mia to eat lots of it, but it must be better for her than the commercial alternative.
+It's still very salty, so you need to make sure that a child doesn't eat very much of it, but it must be better for her than the commercial alternative.

 Paint and edible messy play

 I found these sachets of custard powder and flavoured dessert mix in Asda, they were no more than 14p per sachet.
 Sainsbury's also do similar versions.